Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-Testing.md

 #### More is Better!

-It might seem that if we tested everything, that our tests could grow out of control.
-There might be more code in our tests than in our application!
+It may seem that if we tested everything, that our tests could grow out of control --- with more code in our tests than in our application!
 The testing code may appear to be repetitive or unaesthetic, compared to the elegant conciseness of the rest of our code.

-It doesn’t matter.
-Let your tests grow.
-For the most part, you can write a test once and then forget about it.
+It doesn’t matter. **Let your tests grow**.
+For the most part, you can **write a test once** and **then forget about it**.
 It will continue performing its useful function as you continue to develop your program.

 At worst, as you continue developing, you might find that you have some tests that are now redundant.
 Even that’s not a problem; in testing **redundancy is a good thing**.